Commentary: Guidance for Outsourcing Professionals

 Latin America’s startup ecosystem is growing and angel investors are looking to leverage the opportunities.
 Founderlist’s Pedro Varas looks at how angel investors can find startup deal flow in Latin America.

-With the planning for the start of the year comes the requisite reflection for all private companies and other type of organizations, including government agencies: It is an undeniable reality that the advent… Read More »
+With the planning for the start of the year comes the requisite reflection for all private companies and other type of organizations, including government agencies: It is an undeniable reality that the advent of robotics and artificial intelligence have become… Read More »

 In the last couple of years, deep-pocketed Chinese tech investors have started to export their success at home to Latin America.

 Otto Acuna shares his thoughts on why it is so important for companies to simplify their commercial messages and have an “elevator pitch”.